 Volleyball is one of the fastest growing high school sports for women.
 In fact, the NFHS 2016–2017 participation survey found that a record-breaking 444,779 high school women participated in volleyball, and that number is still on the rise.
 With this increase in women’s volleyball players comes a highly competitive college recruiting landscape.
 Only 5.8% of high school volleyball players compete in college, and a mere 1% play at the D1 level.

 For families wondering how to get recruited for volleyball, it’s important to acknowledge just how competitive volleyball recruiting is.
 With the rapid increase in volleyball participation and the growth of elite volleyball club teams, there are thousands of talented volleyball players seeking college scholarships.
 In this article, we provide families with a deep dive into how the college volleyball recruiting process really works, based on 10 years of experience in the college recruiting space and insider tips from former Division 1 volleyball coaches.
-Read all you need to know women's volleyball camps.
+Read all you need to know about women’s volleyball camps.

 Yes, there are thousands of volleyball scholarships available for talented student-athletes at the NCAA Division 1 and Division 2 levels, as well as at NAIA institutions and many junior colleges.
 NCAA Division 3 schools do not offer athletic scholarships, but they do provide other forms of financial aid based on academics, merit or need.
 Can I get recruited for college volleyball?